 End-of-Year parties take place during the last two weeks of school.
-Field trips are acceptable.

 Halloween

 There shall be NO parties at Halloween.
 There shall be no decorations used which include witches, skeletons, or black cats.
 This is not a day for celebration with refreshments or special activities.
 Safety could be stressed to students in any activity outside school.